iamyounix/arch_cleaner/README.md

 3. **Execution Flow**:

-   - The script starts by calling the `main` function.
    - It prompts the user for their password to run commands with `sudo`.
    - It checks for the lock file and tries to remove it if it exists.
    - It retrieves the list of orphaned packages and checks if any exist.